test-automation-in-practice/showcase-skill-manager/README.md

 There are multiple application profiles available.
 Each will either add optional behaviour or change the behaviour of different aspects of the application:

 - `unsecured` - disables authentication requirements for all endpoints
-- `with-test-data` - will create a small test data set after application launch